kevink1103/restapi_project/README.md

 # Install NPM dependencies
 npm install --save-dev
+# If this does not work
+sudo npm install --save-dev --unsafe-perm=true --allow-root

+# Create a database for testing
+docker exec -it unisquare_postgres psql -U <name> -c "CREATE DATABASE <testname>;"

-# Try testing - this should be successful
+# Try testing - this should be successful!
 npm test

 # Migrate using Sequelize